In a world of digital social, being social in person is becoming more and more important.

-I was talking to a girl.
 I knew her name but that was it.

 She said she had never been overseas until last year.

 She told me her Dad had health problems in the past.
 Same with my Dad.
 Different health issues but the same feeling.
 When family members have health problems it sucks.
 But it reminds you how precious health and relationships are.

 She’s going overseas again somewhere soon.
 I can’t remember where.